Skip to main content

 How is PI treated?

-PI is typically treated by replacing the missing part of the immune system, such as certain antibodies in the blood, with a subcutaneous immunoglobulin (SCIg), like cutaquig.
+PI is typically treated by replacing the missing antibodies in the immune system with a subcutaneous immunoglobulin (SCIg), such as cutaquig.

 What is cutaquig?

-Cutaquig is a treatment for adult and pediatric patients aged 2 years and older with primary immunodeficiency (PI).
-Cutaquig is a liquid medicine for infusion that contains immunoglobulin G (IgG), which are proteins that help fight infection.
-It is made from human plasma that is donated by healthy people and contains antibodies that replace the missing antibodies in patients with PI.
+Cutaquig is a treatment for adult and pediatric patients aged 2 years and older with PI.
+Cutaquig is a liquid medicine for infusion that contains immunoglobulin G (IgG), which is an antibody that helps fight infection.
+It is infused subcutaneously (under the skin) and is known as an SCIg therapy.
+Cutaquig is administered with an infusion pump and subcutaneous needles and can be infused at home—by you or your caregiver—after proper training or by a specialized healthcare provider.

 What should I know while taking cutaquig?